yejin-client/yejin-client.github.io/README.md

-## My website
+# My Personal Website

-It is a beautiful and simple portfolio which uses a Jekyll [theme](https://youssefraafatnasry.github.io/portfolYOU/) that works with GitHub Pages.
+My personal website with data science projects portfolio and tech blog.

-The link for the sample portfolio can be found [here](https://youssefraafatnasry.github.io/portfolyou/).
+No real information at the moment.